MobilePaq/atlas-linux/index.md

 # Project Atlas-Linux
 This is an attempt to try and run linux on Sirf Atlas family SoCs, primary the AtlasV

+*NOTE: I will not develop this project further, although contributions ARE welcome.*